what is cma

 CMA Pass Rates and Scoring

-From experience, the CMA exam is considered to be very tough, as its passing rate is usually within a range of 35% to 50% per part.
-The candidates are required to score a minimum of 360 out of 500 possible points for each section of the exam.
+From experience, the CMA exam is considered very tough, as its passing rate is usually within a range of 60%- 72% per part.
+The candidates must score at least 300 out of 500 possible points for each section of the exam.

 Both performance in MCQs and essay-type questions contribute to the grade, as the essays are also graded for clarity, logic, and the correctness of the financial analysis therein.
-It is indeed this challenging combination of examination structure and competitive scoring that underpins the value of the CMA certification and the level of competency it represents within the field of management accounting.
+Indeed, this challenging combination of examination structure and competitive scoring underpins the value of the CMA certification and the competency level it represents in management accounting.

-Before the candidates are allowed to achieve this prestigious certification in management accounting, namely, CMA, they must first satisfy certain eligibility requirements; these include educational qualification, professional experience, and active membership with the Institute of Management Accountants.
+Before the candidates are allowed to achieve this prestigious certification in management accounting, namely, CMA, they must satisfy specific eligibility requirements; these include educational qualification, professional experience, and active membership with the Institute of Management Accountants.

 Educational Requirements

-Lastly, a candidate must be an active member of the Institute of Management Accountants to apply for the CMA certification.
+Lastly, a candidate must be an active Institute of Management Accountants member to apply for the CMA certification.
 This is the professional organization responsible for administering the CMA program, in which membership entitles one to different resources: study materials, networking opportunities, and continuous professional education.
-A person needs to maintain active membership in the IMA in order to maintain the CMA certification throughout their professional career.
+A person needs to maintain active membership in the IMA to maintain the CMA certification throughout their professional career.

 The CMA Exam Process